Why Money Transfer Between Bank Accounts Isn't Instant?

-When you’re moving money from one personal account to another at the same bank, the same rule applies, in terms of the processing time.
-If you’re transferring $100 from your savings to your checking account, your balances should reflect this right away, but when the transfer is actually completed depends on when you initiated it.
-Missing the cutoff time can put you in a tight spot if you’re making a transfer to keep your account from going in the red.
+When you're moving money from one personal account to another at the same bank, the same rule applies, regarding the processing time.
+If you're transferring $100 from your savings to your checking account, your balances should reflect this right away, but when the transfer is completed depends on when you initiated it.
+Missing the cutoff time can put you in a tight spot if you're making a transfer to keep your account from going in the red.

 That's something I found out the hard way a few years ago when I was a BB&T customer.
 It was and still is my policy to keep just a few hundred dollars in my checking account and the rest of my money in savings, but that backfired one weekend when I unexpectedly ended up making a big purchase with my debit card.

 I immediately logged in to my account through the mobile banking app to transfer money over to cover the transaction.
 My checking account already reflected a negative balance, but after a punching a few buttons, I was able to schedule a transfer from my savings account to cover it.
 It was something I'd done before without problems, so I assumed there wouldn't be one this time around.
 There was just one problem -- it was a Saturday, and it didn't occur to me that transactions initiated on the weekend wouldn't be processed until the next business day.